 With load testing, it is possible to check the threshold limit and stress testing ensures the maximum peak limit of transactions at which the system fails and recovers successfully from where it failed.

-Following is a list of different tools which can be used for Performance Testing of an Insurance application:
+The following is a list of different tools which can be used for Performance Testing of an Insurance application:

 - Silk Performer